pingcap/tispark/docs/design/2022-06-15-phyical_plan_explain.md

   The RangeFilter will be `{a=0,b>'aa'}`,Range will be `{t_0 _aa ,t__0_inf}`.

 ### Output we expect

-#### Table Scan:
+#### Table Scan

-* Add TableRangeScan;
+- Add TableRangeScan;
-* Remove  Residual Filter
+- Remove  Residual Filter
-* Renamed PushDown Filter to Selection;
+- Renamed PushDown Filter to Selection;
-* Add RangeFliter indicating which conditions are used to build Range.
+- Add RangeFliter indicating which conditions are used to build Range.

 ```SQL
 CREATE TABLE `t1` (